 Going to trial can often be intimidating and uncomfortable.
 You and your attorney are tasked with presenting your story in such a way that six – or twelve - random strangers agree with your side of what happened.
 At the same time, the defense attorney and defendant are doing to do everything they can to challenge your credibility and minimize your pain.
 It’s a daunting challenge for sure.
-The good news is that if you put in the time and energy to prepare beforehand, you’ll feel much better when you’re there!
+The good news is that if you put in the time and energy to prepare for trial beforehand, you’ll feel much better when you’re there!
 Rest assured that you won’t be the only one nervous in the courtroom.
 It’s very possible that the defendant and jurors haven’t been through an experience like this either.

 The purpose of litigation is to have jurors decide a fair and equitable outcome of your case.
 You probably decided to file suit because you and your attorney don’t feel that the insurance company is making offers that are fair for your injuries.
 You're perfectly entitled to feel that way!
 It’s important to keep in mind that the jurors are not on your side.
 They’re supposed to be impartial.
 They should hear both sides of the story and make a fair and equitable decision based on all the information they receive.
 The best way to make sure they’ll have a good chance of knowing your side of the story is to make sure that you’re not familiar with what happened and the related medical records and investigative reports, you’re also confident in speaking your truth.